Vaweila/No-Resource-Boosts/README.md

 This mod removes all resource boosts the AI normally gets.

 ## How to install
-See the releases in the sidebar.
+Download the mod from the [releases](https://github.com/Vaweila/No-Resource-Boosts/releases).
 More information on how to install and activate the mod can be found in the readme after downloading the mod.